oashraf5/Governing-AI-Mockup-/README.md

 # Governing Artificial Intelligence: Upholding Human Rights & Dignity
 ### Mark Latonero
-the aforementioned report depicts examples or Artificial Intelligence being used, misused, and response from corporate and political leaders.
+The aforementioned report depicts examples or Artificial Intelligence being used, misused, and response from corporate and political leaders.
 ___

-What is the purpose of the website:
+#### What is the purpose of the website:
 <br />
 To summarize and highlight impacting information of this article.
 <br />
-Who is your audience:
+#### Who is your audience:
 <br />
 Our target audience is professionals in the IT industry working with or creating artificial intelligence.
 <br />
-What features make your website unique:
+#### What features make your website unique:
 <br />
-Teammates and tasks they were responsible for:
+#### Teammates and tasks they were responsible for:
 <br />
 Visa:
 <br />